ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 ## Prevent Selection of Rows

-The `isRowSelectable` property is provided a callback that determines which rows can be selected.
+The `isRowSelectable` property is a callback that determines which rows can be selected.

 <grid-example title='checkbox' name='row-selection-isrowselectable' type='generated'></grid-example>